Section IV: Admissions and Enrollment

 Middle College Program

-The Middle College Program is a partnership between Richard Bland College and Petersburg City Public Schools, and is located on the RBC campus.
-The Program enrolls qualified juniors who are selected by designated administrators at Petersburg High School.
+The Middle College Program is a partnership between Richard Bland College and area high schools (Petersburg City Public Schools and Sussex County Public Schools), and is located on the RBC campus.
+The Program enrolls qualified juniors who are selected by designated administrators at the area high schools.
 Middle College students who successfully complete their first year at Richard Bland College advance to their senior year at PHS and move into their second year at RBC simultaneously.
-This program allows students an opportunity to complete requirements for high school graduation while earning college credits concurrently, also known as Dual Enrollment Credits.
+This program allows students an opportunity to complete requirements for high school graduation while earning college credits concurrently, also known as Dual Enrollment credits.
 Students will complete their high school diploma requirements at the campus of Richard Bland College.
-For more information, please contact Petersburg High School’s Guidance Office at 804-861-4884.
+For more information, please contact the appropriate high school Guidance Office and/or RBC Enrollment Services (804) 862-6100 ext 6249.

 Return To Top